University of Washington

 Teaching Internship, University of Chicago, Department of Geophysical Sciences

-¥ Aided in development of student labs for GEOS 111 (Global Warming for non-majors]).
-Developed Matlab GUIs in conjunction with google earth to teach about the decline of tropical glaciers over the past century
+Aided in development of student labs for GEOS 111 (Global Warming for non-majors]).
+Developed Matlab GUIs in conjunction with google earth mapping.

 Moyer E., S. Johnson, L. Goldberger, J. Zhu.
 2012.
 Feasibility and Implications of the Michigan 2012 Proposal 3 for a 25% State Renewable Portfolio Standard.
 Center for Local, State, and Urban Policy.

 Goldberger, L. et al. Reactive Nitrogen Multiphase Chemistry and Chlorine Activation on Authentic Biomass Burning Aerosol.

 Goldberger, L. et al. Distributions of Reactive Chlorine Species during the Utah Winter Fine Particulate Study (UWFPS).